Two-dimensional delta-Bose gas: skew-product relative motions: Formulations of main results

-This reduction in \cite{C:DBG0}, only at the expectation level, applies the excursion theory of the two-dimensional Bessel process and is also motivated by the pathwise approach of Kasahara and Kotani~\cite{KK} for the Kallianpur--Robbins law \cite{KR:1}.
-Roughly speaking, the law from \cite{KR:1} states that properly rescaled additive functionals of planar Brownian motion converge to the exponential distributions.
-See Cs\'aki, F\"oldes and Hu \cite{CFH} for further extensions of \cite{KK}.
-Note that \cite[Section~2]{AGHH:2D} also shows some analysis of $\{P^\beta_t\}$ by radial operators and radially symmetric potentials. \end{itemize} In particular, the second observation suggests the role of $\BES(0,\beta\da)$ be the {\bf inter-particle distance}, namely, the radial part of the dynamics under the relative motion.
+This reduction in \cite{C:DBG0}, effectively only at the expectation level, applies the excursion theory of the two-dimensional Bessel process and is motivated by the pathwise approach of Kasahara and Kotani~\cite{KK} for the Kallianpur--Robbins law \cite{KR:1} and a generalization to the fluctuations of the additive functionals.
+See Cs\'aki, F\"oldes and Hu \cite{CFH} for further extensions and also \cite[Section~2]{AGHH:2D} for some analysis of $\{P^\beta_t\}$ by radial symmetry. \end{itemize} These two observations suggest to us that $\BES(0,\beta\da)$ be a stochastic counterpart of the relative position.